argoproj-labs/argocd-operator/docs/reference/argocd.md

 ## Resource Customizations

 There are two ways to customize resource behavior: with subkeys (`resourceCustomizationsNew`) and without subkeys (`resourceCustomizations`). `resourceCustomizations` maps directly to the `resource.customizations` field in the `argocd-cm` ConfigMap, while `resourceCustomizationsNew` maps directly to the respective subkey in the `argocd-cm`.

+!!! warning
     It is encouraged to use `resourceCustomizationsNew` over `resourceCustomizations`.
+It is the user's responsibility to not provide conflicting resources if they choose to use both methods of resource customizations.

 ### Resource Customizations (with subkeys) Example